WARNING: AI Voice Cloning and Virtual Kidnappings

 On May 4, 2007, 19-year-old Brittany McGlone did something she rarely did.
 Instead of going home after work, she went to her boyfriend’s house.
 By that afternoon, she was found dead in his bed, brutally beaten.

-Join our Fan Club to listen to this episode and more!
+Join our Fan Club to listen ad-free!